SCRT-HQ/VaporShell/docs/glossary/Add-VSApiGatewayStageMethodSetting.md

----
-layout: glossary
-title: Add-VSApiGatewayStageMethodSetting
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # Add-VSApiGatewayStageMethodSetting

 ## SYNOPSIS
-Adds an AWS::ApiGateway::Stage.MethodSetting resource property to the template
+Adds an AWS::ApiGateway::Stage.MethodSetting resource property to the template.
+The MethodSetting property type configures settings for all methods in a stage.

 ## SYNTAX